s0ph0s-2/Showbot/README.md

 connection settings and your bot's name.

 Lastly, you will need to create a `data.json` file.
-This file can be hosted by JBot's web server by putting it into `public/`, or can be hosted externally by setting the `DATA_JSON_URL` variable in `.env` to the URL.
+This file can be hosted by Xana's web server by putting it into `public/`, or can be hosted externally by setting the `DATA_JSON_URL` variable in `.env` to the URL.
 To learn more about `data.json`, read up on its documentation in [`docs/dev/DATA.JSON.md`](https://github.com/rikai/Showbot/blob/master/docs/dev/DATA.JSON.md).